eclipse-hono/hono/site/documentation/content/deployment/helm-based-deployment.md

 export REGISTRY_IP=$(kubectl get service hono-service-device-registry-ext --output='jsonpath={.status.loadBalancer.ingress[0].ip}' -n hono)
 ~~~

-If the above command reports `could not determine IP address of service` errors and if Minikube is used, make sure the `minikube tunnel` command has been invoked to emulate load balancers.

 The following command can then be used to check for the existence of the *DEFAULT_TENANT* which is created as part of the installation:

 ~~~sh